 Modern Project Management Methodologies

-Agile Project Management Method
+1. Agile Project Management Methodology

-- Pooling intellectual resources and trusting team members, rather than over-dependence on tools and processes
+- Pooling intellectual resources and trusting team members rather than over-dependence on tools and processes

-- Incorporating changes as and when required, in place of following a concrete plan
+- Incorporating changes as and when required in place of following a concrete plan

-While the advantages are clearly visible in the approach, the very same could turn into disadvantages as well.
-So be advised, agile project management methods may be best suited for software development where:
+While the advantages are visible in the approach, the same could also turn into disadvantages.
+So be advised agile project management methods may be best suited for software development where:

 - The product/service owner is actively involved in the creation, even if unclear about the requirement

-- The end-deliverable is secured, after a series of short-term deliverables, all created intuitively, on-the-go and with constant feedback.
+- The end deliverable is secured after a series of short-term deliverables, all created intuitively, on the go, and with constant feedback

-Agile project management methodologies include:
+Agile project management methodologies include